Perranporth: Protected areas

 Perran beach is backed by extensive sand dunes which reach nearly a mile inland.
 Known as Penhale Sands, the dunes are used for orienteering competitions, and there is an 18-hole links golf course.

-The far northern end of the beach is used as a naturist beach, although the MoD discouraged naturism in the sand dunes that bordered their property.
+The far northern end of the beach is used as a naturist beach, although the Ministry of Defense discouraged naturism in the sand dunes that bordered their property.

 The dunes are also a valuable resource for wildlife, with many rare plants and insects including Cornwall's largest colony of the silver-studded blue, a Red Data Book species.

 Southwest of Perranporth, the coast becomes more rocky, with cliffs rising to about 300 feet (90 metres) at Cligga Head.
 These cliffs form the Cligga Head SSSI (Site of Special Scientific Interest), noted for its geological and biological characteristics.